Free 48kWh Battery with Solar!Get Offer

 Source: OEB Newsroom, October 17, 2025

-Fixed monthly charge.
+• Fixed monthly charge.
 Every Ontario household pays a base charge just to be connected to the grid.
 This amount does not change based on how much electricity you use.
-For Toronto Hydro residential customers, this charge is $51.18 per 30-day billing period as of January 1, 2026.
+For Toronto Hydro residential customers it is $51.18 per 30-day billing period as of January 1, 2026.
 Hydro One caps this at $42.88 per month for rural and suburban customers through the Distribution Rate Protection program.
-(Toronto Hydro, Hydro One)

-Line losses.
-Your bill also includes a small charge for electricity lost during transmission (it is normal for power to be lost as heat when traveling through wires).
+• Line losses.
+Your bill also includes a small charge for electricity lost as heat during transmission through wires.
 Hydro Ottawa uses an OEB-approved loss factor of 3.38%.
-(Hydro Ottawa)

 Delivery charges vary significantly between utilities.
 This is why two households using the same amount of electricity can have very different bills depending on whether they are served by Toronto Hydro, Hydro One, Alectra, or a smaller municipal utility.
 For specific delivery charge comparisons by utility, see our OEB Rate Decisions 2026 guide.